dwightjack/storypug/README.md

 });
 ```

-The output used for the `default` story will be:
+The output of the `default` story will be:

 ```html
 <div class="example">